NVIDIA-NeMo/DFM/docs/tutorials/text-to-video-training.md

 Wan training is driven by `examples/megatron/recipes/wan/pretrain_wan.py`, which supports both a YAML config file and CLI overrides.

 The script exposes a `--training-mode` with `pretrain` and `finetune` presets for flow-matching hyperparameters as a starting point for experiments.
-This presets specify that pretraining uses noisier, biased sampling (e.g., logit-normal, higher logit_std, lower flow_shift) for stability and broad learning, while finetuning uses uniform, lower-noise settings (e.g., uniform sampling, lower logit_std, higher flow_shift) to refine details and improve quality.
+This presets specify that pretraining uses noisier, biased sampling (for example, logit-normal, higher logit_std, lower flow_shift) for stability and broad learning, while finetuning uses uniform, lower-noise settings (for example, uniform sampling, lower logit_std, higher flow_shift) to refine details and improve quality.

 **Notes**: If you use `logger.wandb_project` and `logger.wandb_exp_name`, export `WANDB_API_KEY`.

 ### Pretraining Script Example

 We provide example scripts for running 1.3B and 14B model sizes on mock dataset (see `wan_1_3B.yaml` and `wan_14B.yaml` under `examples/megatron/recipes/wan/conf`).
-From these starting points, users can set their own configuration by copy one of the example override configs and update it with your settings (e.g., with actual processed data path, and specific configurations based on available hardware, etc.).
+From these starting points, users can set their own configuration by copy one of the example override configs and update it with your settings (for example, with actual processed data path, and specific configurations based on available hardware, and so on).
 Users can learn more about arguments detail at [Megatron-Bridge docs](https://github.com/NVIDIA-NeMo/Megatron-Bridge/blob/main/docs/megatron-lm-to-megatron-bridge.md).

 ```bash
 cp examples/megatron/recipes/wan/conf/wan_1_3B.yaml examples/megatron/recipes/wan/conf/my_wan.yaml